sagemath/sage-archive-2023-02-01/src/doc/en/developer/conventions.rst

         NOTES:

-        This function uses the algorithm of [BCDT] to determine whether an elliptic curve E over Q is modular.
+        This function uses the algorithm of [BCDT]_ to determine whether an elliptic curve E over Q is modular.

         ...

         REFERENCES:

-        - [BCDT] Breuil, Conrad, Diamond, Taylor, "Modularity ...."
+        ..
+[BCDT] Breuil, Conrad, Diamond, Taylor, "Modularity ...."

         AUTHORS: